Freskinho/Senai-semestre-1/README.md

-# Primeiro semestre no Senai
+# Matérias do Primeiro Semestre